-• Unit V (22 m drilled to retraction at 612 mbsf) was lithified limestone/marble that is the basement rock on which the above-lying sediments were deposited.
-The samples collected from Unit V consisted of pluri-decimetric fragments of brecciated, carbonate-cemented, and nonbrecciated limestone/marble with large foraminifera (nummulites).
+• Unit V (>20 m thick) is lithified limestone/marble that is the basement rock on which the above-lying sediments were deposited.
+The samples collected from Unit V consist of pluri-decimetric fragments of brecciated, carbonate-cemented, and nonbrecciated limestone/marble with large foraminifera (nummulites).
+This unit is of probable Middle Eocene to Cretaceous age.

-The upper and lower boundaries of each lithostratigraphic unit were defined by lithologic changes that were usually accompanied by a change in physical properties (e.g., magnetic susceptibility).
-Several types of core disturbance disrupted the lithostratigraphy at Site U1589: biscuiting, brecciation, fall-in, liquefaction to a soupy consistency, sediment flowage, sediment mixing, up-arching, and core voids.
+The upper and lower boundaries of each lithostratigraphic unit are defined by lithologic changes that are usually accompanied by a change in physical properties (e.g., MS).
+Several types of core disturbance disrupt the lithostratigraphy at Site U1589: biscuiting, brecciation, fall-in, liquefaction to a soupy consistency, sediment flowage, sediment mixing, uparching, and core voids.